- SPL at any point in 3D space

 The Direct Sound Separation approach solves this issue, providing a separation of the radiated sound from the reflections and room resonances.
 This method is useful for low frequencies (below 1 kHz) where windowing techniques cannot be applied.
 In such frequency bands, even in well-built anechoic rooms, room modes build up.

-The wave expansion provides the sound pressure at any point outside the scanning surface, which is required for assessing studio monitors, mobile phones and tablets as well as other personal audio devices where the near field properties are important.
-At each position around the DUT, key features like SPL Response, Spatial SPL distribution and Phase characteristics are visualized.
+The Near Field Analysis module provides the sound pressure at any point outside the scanning surface, which is required for assessing studio monitors, mobile phones and tablets as well as other personal audio devices, where the near field properties are important.
+At each position around the DUT, key features like complex transfer function, spatial sound pressure distribution (Magnitude + Phase) are visualized.

-The module also includes an export interface for the complex frequency responses (Magnitude+Phase ) or impulse responses in common text and binary formats for external software like EASE-SpeakerLab, CLF, VACS, or other processing tools like MATLAB, SCILAB is supported.
+The measurement data can be exported as complex frequency responses (Magnitude+Phase ) or impulse responses in common text and binary formats for external software like EASE-SpeakerLab, CLF, VACS, or other processing tools like MATLAB, SCILAB.